-The Senior Director of SPaRC will work with the Principal Investigator to review the terms and conditions of a grant award or contract.
+The Sr. Director of SPaRC will work with the Principal Investigator to review the terms and conditions of a grant award or contract.
 The Senior Director will work with the sponsoring agency to negotiate undesirable or unacceptable terms and conditions when determined necessary.
-Once terms and conditions are agreeable to Providence College, the Senior Director of SPaRC will sign as Authorized Organizational Representative (AOR), and then ensure that Financial Services receives a copy of the award letter and other pertinent information necessary for creation of an organization code.
+Once terms and conditions are agreeable to Providence College, the Sr. Director of SPaRC will sign as Authorized Organizational Representative (AOR), and then ensure that Financial Services & Grants Management receives a copy of the award letter and other pertinent information necessary for creation of a fund number.
 In circumstances where award terms are problematic or non-standard, the Senior Director of SPaRC will consult with the Office of General Counsel for advice.
+The PI will be kept apprise of award negotiations.